aws-powertools/powertools-lambda-python/layer/README.md

 <!-- markdownlint-disable MD041 MD043-->
 # CDK Powertools layer

-This is a CDK project to build and deploy AWS Lambda Powertools layer to multiple commercial regions.
+This is a CDK project to build and deploy AWS Lambda Powertools Lambda Layer to multiple commercial regions.

 ## Build the layer

-To build the layer construct you need to provide the powertools version.
+To build the layer construct you need to provide the Powertools version that is [available in PyPi](https://pypi.org/project/aws-lambda-powertools/).
 You can pass it as a context variable when running `synth` or `deploy`,

 ```shell